How to Report a Pothole in California in Six Easy Steps

 You will also be asked to briefly describe the nature of the situation and its geographic location.
 You can also provide your name and phone number, but that is optional, not required.

 If you were injured in California due to a pothole, you may be entitled to compensation.
-DoNotPay offers resources that allow you to sue in a small claims court.
+DoNotPay offers resources that allow you to send demand letters to in a small claims court.
 Accidents caused by potholes that were not filled correctly or not filled at all can make the state liable for the damages done as a result.
 You should also get evidence of the damage done by the pothole.
 For damages under $10,000, the following are the steps you should take to make a claim:

 1. Take pictures and gather evidence of the pothole and damage to you, your car, or your bicycle.